-Calf Roping showcases the skills of both the cowboy and his horse.
+Tie Down Roping showcases the skills of both the cowboy and his horse.
 The cowboy must throw his rope accurately and the horse must pull back hard enough to take of the slack in the rope, but not so hard as too pull the calf of it’s feet.
 Horses are trained to come to a stop after the calf is caught and to watch the calf at all times, keeping the rope tight.
 After the cowboy has tied the calf’s legs, the cowboy mounts his horse and moves forward to create slack in the rope.
-For a qualifying score, the calf must stay tied and not kick free.
+For a qualifying score, the calf must stay tied and not kick free for six seconds.
 The combination of the cowboy’s skill with a rope, coordination and sprinting ability and the horse’s athleticism come into play in this fast paced event.

 The header sits on his horse to the left of the steer in an area called the box .
 A taut rope fastened with an easily broken string called the barrier runs in front of the header and is fastened to the rope on the steer.
-When the header is ready, s/he calls for the steer and the chute help trips a lever opening the doors.
+When the header is ready, he calls for the steer and the chute help trips a lever opening the doors.
 The suddenly freed steer breaks out running.
 When the steer reaches the end of the rope, the string breaks and simultaneously releases the barrier.
-The header must rope the steer around the horns and then take a dally , that is a couple of wraps of the rope around the horn of the saddle.
+The header must rope the steer and then take a dally , that is a couple of wraps of the rope around the horn of the saddle.
 Speed is important and some have lost fingers in this event.
 Once the header has made the dally, he will turn his horse and the steer will follow, still running.

 The heeler waits until the header has turned the steer.
 When he has a clear way, he throws a loop of rope under the running steer’s hind legs and catches them.
-As soon as the steer is stretched out, an official waves a flag and the time is taken.
+As soon as the steer is stretched out, an official drops a flag and the time is taken.
 The steer is released and trots off.
 There is a 5 second penalty for roping only one hind leg and a 10 second penalty for breaking the barrier.